Noose Pose

 Stand with your feet together and squat down on your yoga mat.
 Make sure that the entire surface of your soles, including your heels, is on the mat.
 Keep your knees together.
 Do not sit on the floor; balance your weight on your feet instead.

 Your buttocks will rest slightly on the backs of your heels.
-If you cannot keep your heels on the floor, then place a folded yoga blanket under your heels for support.
+If you cannot keep your heels on the floor, place a folded yoga blanket under your heels for support.

 Step Two